Terahertz

 However, explaining to people why you’re calling April 25th, or June 1st pi day and eating pie (which I did indulge in today), might take longer than the brief amusement provided by the idea.

-2 Responses to “Repost: On why today isn’t a day for pi”
+2 thoughts on “Repost: On why today isn’t a day for pi”

 Reply